Welcome to Study in Sweden

 - Residence Permit for Studies (Uppehållstillstånd): Apply online on the official website Migrationsverket.
 You will need to upload your admission letter, proof of payment of the fee and bank statements proving that you have the minimum monthly amount required by the Swedish state for subsistence (approximately 10,000 SEK/month).

 - Private Health Insurance: Unlike EU students, you do not have a European card.
 If your study program lasts less than a year, the university usually offers you basic insurance (FAS+).
 However, comprehensive international private insurance is strongly recommended, as you will not have access to the free public health system until you have received a Swedish personal identification number.
+If you want to compare other options or are looking for other flexible travel/medical plans that comply with visa requirements, you can also use HelloSafe — a global comparator that allows you to quickly analyze various insurance offers tailored for international students.

 - Priority Accommodation: Most Swedish universities offer a "Housing Guarantee" specifically for non-EU fee-paying students.
 Check the email sent by the faculty's international office and accept the accommodation offer immediately, as places on campus are limited and highly sought after.